What is left ventricular reconstructive surgery?

 - Endoventricular circular patch plasty repair

-- Dor procedure (to credit Vincent Dor, MD, who authored many articles on the procedure he began performing in the early 1980s)
+- Dor, or modified Dor, procedure (to credit Vincent Dor, MD, who authored many articles on the procedure he began performing in the early 1980s)

 - Surgical ventricular restoration